Leaderboard

 1 point

-In Absence of True Seasons What auto-immune illness do you have?
+47. In Absence of True Seasons What auto-immune illness do you have?
 I had UC back in late 2015/early 2016 & was told I would be on meds for life but began a low carb diet & have been on no meds since about 2018 & not only that, I don't even get ill anymore.
 Not saying that works for everyone but it worked for me, along with 4000iu plus of vitamin D with K2 per day.
 The power of nature over big pharma, who knew!
-A patient for life is a customer for life1 point
+A patient for life is a customer for life

 This leaderboard is set to London/GMT+01:00